OpenVoiceOS/ovos-audio-transformer-plugin-ggwave/README.md

 > NOTE: ggwave [fails to install on python 3.11](https://github.com/ggerganov/ggwave/issues/89), you can use the wheel from here https://whl.smartgic.io/

-## Config
+## Listener Plugin

-enable the plugin in mycroft.conf
+To have this plugin loaded by dinkum-listener, enable it in mycroft.conf

 ```javascript
 "listener": {